chengwm123456/CMCL-Launcher/README.md

 <h5>Note</h5>

-- Some file is not the project's file **so you don't have to see them**.
-You can see these file's name in .gitignore file.
+- Some files are not the project files **so you don't have to see them** (e.g. `newdesign.py` is a temporary file for designing new UI, `autoupdate.py` is for auto upgrading).
+You can see these files' name in .gitignore file (e.g. `newdesign.py`).
+  > Or, all the project files are in the `Common Minecraft Launcher` directory.

 - You can also call the author "chengwm".